oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 (field is optional), it remains in FieldOptions and the new ArrayOf type defaults to a minimum length of 1.
 #### Derived Enumerations
-A field defined with the *enum* option contains a reference to a field in FieldType rather than a value of that type.
-Expansion creates an explicit named Enumerated type whose fields are the ID and Name of the fields in FieldType, replaces FieldType with the new Enumerated type, and removes the *enum* option from FieldOptions.
+A type defined with the *enum* option acts as an Enumerated type whose fields are the ID and Name of the Defined type.
+Expansion explicitly creates a new Enumerated type and removes the *enum* option.
 #### MapOf with Enumerated key
 A MapOf type where *ktype* is Enumerated is equivalent to a Map.
 Expansion removes the MapOf type definition ahd creates a Map type with keys from the Enumerated type.
 This is complementary to derived enumeration,